 Nailing the onboarding process is critical because growth and churn start at the renewal.

-As Emilia points out, 20 to 70% of customers will leave within the first 100 days.
+As Emilia points out, 20 to 70% of customers churn within the first 100 days.

 How to keep them today and beyond?
 Focus on generating enthusiasm around the product and the process early in the relationship.
 “There’s a honeymoon period with a new customer,” Emilia shares.
 “It’s an important time to show up with high-impact conversations at key moments.”